Gun laws in Maine: State provisions and prohibitions

-Concealed and open carry
+Concealed carry

 Maine is a constitutional carry (permitless concealed or open carry) and "shall issue" state for concealed carry.
 The issuing authority for permits are the local police, or the state police.
 As of October 15, 2015, a permit is not needed to carry a firearm – concealed or open – in the state of Maine, provided that the carrier is legally allowed to own a gun and is over 21 or a member or veteran of the military and over age 18.
 Concealed carry permits are still available (and are needed in order to legally carry weapons in various other states with which Maine has reciprocity agreements as well as for those under 21); such permits shall be issued within 30 days to a qualified applicant (who has to show proficiency in the use of pistols) and who has been a Maine resident for at least five years, or within 60 days to a nonresident or a resident for less than five years.
 The permit is valid for four years.

+Open carry

-Open carry is not lawful in establishments licensed to serve alcohol for consumption on premises (bars, clubs, certain restaurants and so on) provided there is a "no firearms" sign posted in a manner reasonably likely to come to the attention of patrons or if the carrier of firearms is under the influence of alcohol or drugs by the same standards as apply for operating a motor vehicle.
+Open carry is allowed without a permit.
+However, possession of firearms is not lawful in establishments licensed to serve alcohol for consumption on premises (bars, clubs, certain restaurants and so on) provided there is a "no firearms" sign posted in a manner reasonably likely to come to the attention of patrons or if the carrier of firearms is under the influence of alcohol or drugs by the same standards as applicable for operating a motor vehicle.
 Open carry is not lawful in Federal buildings.

 Maine honors concealed carry permits from several other states.

 Hunting

 For hunters, a semi-automatic firearm's magazine capacity can not exceed 6 cartridges (5 in the magazine +1 in the chamber).
 For migratory game bird hunting, shotgun capacity is 3 shells.
 Upland bird hunting follows the semi-automatic laws.
 This is stated in Maine hunting law, but not Maine firearm law.
 Firearms, even if by definition it qualifies as a "hunting firearm", have no magazine capacity restriction.
 It only becomes a crime if one actively, or has previously, hunted while violating the magazine capacity restriction.
 These provisions do not apply to .22 caliber rimfire guns or to auto-loading pistols with a barrel length of less than 8 inches.
-Maine allows the use of suppressors (also known as "silencers") for hunting, subject to the acquiring a permit.
+Maine allows the use of suppressors (also known as "silencers") for hunting.